General settings of form component

 Database Index

-Tick this checkbox if you want to set this field as an index within database.
-It is used to increase the performance for submission queries.
+Tick this checkbox if you want to set this field as an index within the database.
+It is used to increase the performance of submission queries.

 Truncate Multiple Spaces